gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

 Follows these steps to finishing configuring Omeka.

+** Appearance settings**

 -	On the `Dashboard page`, click `Appearance` in the top menu bar
 -   Click `Settings` in the `Appearance` page menu bar
 -	At the bottom of the page, uncheck `Show Element Set Headings`
 -	Click the `Save Changes` button

+** Search settings**

 -	Click `Settings` in the top menu bar
 -   Click `Search` in the `Settings` page menu bar
 -	Uncheck all `Search Record Types` except `Item`
 -	Click the `Save Changes` button

+** General settings**

 -   Click `General` in the `Settings` page menu bar
 -	Click the `Test` at the bottom of the page
     You should see `The ImageMagick directory path works`
 -   If the message says that the path does *not* work:
-        -   Go to [cpanel] and choose `Terminal`
+    -   Go to [cPanel] and choose `Terminal`
     -   In the terminal window, type `which convert` and press `Enter`
     -   Use the response to determine the correct path and try again or contact your host's technical support and ask them to tell you the path

 ---

 ## Verify PDF support

-These steps verify that a program called `pdftotext` is installed on your server.
+These steps verify that a program called `pdftotext` is installed on the web server.
 It is used by the `PdfText` plugin which in turn is used by the `AvantElastic` plugin to make PDF files searchable.
 If you won't be using `AvantElastic`, you can skip this step.

--   Go to [cpanel] and choose `Terminal`
+-   Go to [cPanel] and choose `Terminal`
 -   In the terminal window, type `pdftotext -v` and press `Enter`
 -   The `pdftotext` program should display its version
 -   If instead you see `command not found`, ask your host to install `pdftotext`